cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 requesting entry of the `bandit0` password.
 Enter `bandit0` and you're ready to get started.

+{% callout(type="note") %}
-{{ callout(type="note", text="It isn't necessary to solve any of the Bandit levels, but I highly recommend researching DNS.
-It's intrinsic to how the internet operates and you'll likely encounter it again and again if you pursue any area of IT, software, or cybersecurity.") }}
+It isn't necessary to solve any of the Bandit levels, but I highly recommend researching DNS.
+It's intrinsic to how the internet operates and you'll likely encounter it again and again if you pursue any area of IT, software, or cybersecurity.
+{% end %}

 ## Level 0